Alternate Fighter: Expanded

 Inventive Arsenal

-You have invented a cacophony of wondrous modifications for your weapons, shields, and armor, known as Schematics:
+You have developed a cacophony of wondrous modifications for your weapons, shields, and armor, known as Schematics.
+All Schematics you know use the following rules:

-When you gain a level, you can replace one Schematic
+When you gain a level, you can replace a Schematic

 you know with another Schematic of your choice.

-Modifying an Object.
-During a long rest, you can use
+Modifying Objects.
+During each long rest, you can

 Saving Throws.
 If a Schematic requires a saving throw, your Schematic save DC is calculated as follows: